 Follow instructions from the text message or letter you received to register as vulnerable on the HMRC website.
 If you weren't contacted, you can register at gov.uk, and then contact your GP to request a letter.

 The Sainsbury's website says: "For vulnerable customers who have been invited to register for online deliveries, you will still need to enter your postcode and find an available slot.
-You can check your postcode by logging in, selecting Book Delivery at the top of the page and choosing home delivery as your shopping method.
-If you are unable to find an available slot you will need to check back regularly as we continue to release new slots."
+You can check your postcode by logging in, selecting Book Delivery at the top of the page and choosing home delivery as your shopping method."

 Our top tip would be to have the app downloaded on your phone and have your shopping list in your basket ready for when you get your delivery slot - this will ensure that the process is speedy and panic-free.